cyberhexe/red-toolkit/README.md

 * **datasploit** is an OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats. https://github.com/DataSploit/datasploit

 ## Weaponization
+* **getDA.sh** This script checks for a few common, easy to leverage vulnerabilites I find testers using to get Domain Administrator access when stealth doesn't matter. https://github.com/matterpreter/getDA.sh
 * **ReverseTCPShell** A reverse shell with bbfuscation, AV evasion, FW and EDR bypassing. https://github.com/ZHacker13/ReverseTCPShell
 * **PayloadsAllTheThings**  A list of useful payloads and bypass for Web Application Security and Pentest/CTF  https://github.com/swisskyrepo/PayloadsAllTheThings
 * **TIDoS-Framework** The Offensive Manual Web Application Penetration Testing Framework. https://github.com/0xInfection/TIDoS-Framework